modevol-com/gqloom/website/docs/schema/prisma.md

 const userResolver = userResolverFactory.resolver()
 ```

-There are two functions for creating Resolvers:
+There are two methods for creating Resolvers:

 - `usersResolverFactory.queriesResolver()`: Creates a Resolver that only includes queries and relational fields.
 - `usersResolverFactory.resolver()`: Creates a Resolver that includes all queries, mutations, and relational fields.